 • Notarized copy of the student’s birth certificate, demonstrating parental link, or the ruling or decision by which a legal guardian was determined;

 • The parent or guardian’s three most recent monthly bank statements, showing his/her full name and a final balance that covers the required minimum funds (which must cover the student’s room and board, as well as the cost of the student’s studies or tuition).
-The bank statements do not need to be copied or translated into Spanish.
+The bank statements in English do not need to be translated into Spanish.

 Travel insurance is not accepted.